MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/secure-store-service-planning.md

 - **Power Pivot** requires Secure Store for scheduled refresh of PowerPivot workbooks.

 - **Microsoft Business Connectivity Services** can use Secure Store to map the user's credentials to a set of credentials for an external system.
 You can either map each user's credentials to a unique account on the external system or you can map a set of authenticated users to a single group account.
-Business Connectivity Services can also use Secure Store to store certificates for accessing an on-premises data source from SharePoint Online.
+Business Connectivity Services can also use Secure Store to store certificates for accessing an on-premises data source from SharePoint.

 - **SharePoint runtime** can use Secure Store to store credentials necessary to communicate with Azure services, if any of the user apps require SharePoint runtime to provision and use Azure Services.